Giving Back To Our Community

 George to the Rescue

 We are extremely proud to be partners with the popular NBC television show “George to the Rescue”.
 The home renovation series stars contractor, George Oliphant and his team of workers and volunteers, as they renovate the homes of deserving families.
-For five years, George and his team have traveled across the tri-state area helping families in need.
+For six years, George and his team have traveled across the tri-state area helping families in need.

 Tiles Unlimited has been privileged to participate in six episodes to date by donating over 2,500 square feet of tile and installation materials.
 We look forward to participating in many more projects and helping more people in need.
 Being able to actually see the completed projects and the reactions of the families as they see it for the first time is a life changing experience.